nihollatech/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the user’s home directory
+script to Display the contents list of your current directory. script that prints the absolute path name of the current working directory. that changes the working directory to the user’s home directory